-Withdrawal/Out-processing: Parents are required to provide a minimum of 2 weeks' notice in writing prior to withdrawal.
-This notice should be given to the Center Director, Assistant Director or clerical staff.
+Withdrawal/Out-processing: Parents are required to provide a minimum of a 30-Day notice in writing prior to withdrawal.
+This notice should be given to the Center Director, Assistant Director, or front desk staff.
 Failure to submit written notification will result in on-going charge of fees.
-The other available option is for parents to use two (2) weeks leave in lieu of the two week notice of withdrawal.

-A one-time 10 percent fee reduction may be applied to the final payment for Full Day and Before/After school care programs, when more than a 30-day notification for withdrawal/disenrollment from the program is provided.
+A one-time 10 percent fee reduction may be applied to the final payment for Full Day and Before/After school care programs, when more than a 30-Day notification for withdrawal/disenrollment from the program is provided.
 This reduction is not applicable to families transitioning to other CYS programs on the same installation (e.g. transitioning from CDC Full Day to Osage for KG Before/After program.)
 This reduction may only be provided once per child, per installation assignment.